Intertrappean Beds

-The Intertrappean Beds are a Late Cretaceous geologic formation in India.
-The beds are found as interbeds between Deccan Traps layers.
+The Intertrappean Beds are a Late Cretaceous and early Paleogene geologic unit in India.
+These beds are found as interbeds between Deccan Traps layers, including the slightly older Lameta Formation.
+They consist a number of different subgroups and formations, and span the Cretaceous–Paleogene boundary.

+Many mostly fragmentary fossils, especially of small vertebrates, are known from the formation.
 Indeterminate theropod and pterosaur remains have been recovered from the formation, as well as dinosaur eggs.
-The mammal genera Deccanolestes, Sahnitherium, Bharattherium, and Kharmerungulatum have been recovered from it as well.
+The mammal genera Deccanolestes, Sahnitherium, Bharattherium, Indoclemensia, Indotriconodon and Kharmerungulatum have been recovered from several localities.
+The Early Eocene-aged Bamanbor locality in Gujarat preserves articulated freshwater fish specimens.
 A rich plant flora is known from the formation.